 By Bart Pfankuch

-Stalled USDA and NRCS programs could limit farm innovation
+Stalled farm programs could limit rural innovation

 Rodney Koch, who raises soybeans and other crops north of Garretson, in eastern South Dakota, hopes the federal government will re-open funding for agricultural conservation programs that have helped him modernize and improve the health of his farm.